moez1994/Rail-Breakdown-Management/README.md

 1)Disable application Google Maps in your phone.

-2)Active your location in settings phone.
+2)Tap the icon location in your phone.